mariansollmann/guides/setup/README.md

 Add yourself as a team member
 -----------------------------
-Open a [pull request](https://github.com/cargomedia/cargomedia.github.io) to add yourself as a team member at [cargomedia.ch](http://www.cargomedia.ch/).
+Open a [pull request](https://github.com/cargomedia/cargomedia.github.io) to add yourself as a team member on [cargomedia.ch](http://www.cargomedia.ch/).

 Pick an animal image from the [available ones](https://drive.google.com/a/cargomedia.ch/#folders/0B8-0u-pwGKs-aHdaSHBGcm4xcm8) or ask Christophe for a new one.